marouamaachou/ALTEGRAD-Challenge-2020-2021/README.md

 # Predict author's h-index based on text and graph data

+### Run the *best score* model :
+ - The corresponding script is located in ModelGraphFeatures ; in the console, type *python ModelGraphFeatures/main.py*

 ### A few instructions and recommendations :

  - This github repository does not host the base data for this challenge, the data should be loaded independently in the /code folder (see kaggle link)